 The feeling this inflicted was odd, unfamiliar, uncomfortable.
 It seemed to take me back to a place where things moved differently, where strife and survival were potent enough to taste from the glance of a passing stranger, cold and bitter like copper.
 The only remedy it seemed was to endure these foreign hours until they passed, replaced by the setting sun and the last moments of fleeting daylight.

 The city as a world of its own.
 Each crevice, detail, brick, corner, seemed to have a life of its own, where if seen anywhere else would have been admissible.
 Every single face that passed in rapid succession was breathtakingly beautiful.
-Perhaps unjustly – every feature seemed all the more glorious because it was there, because it was a London face.
-A London dimple, a London wrinkle, a London grey hair.
-All beautiful.
-Full of character, meaning, substance.
+Perhaps unjustly—every feature seemed all the more glorious because it was there, because it was: a London face, a London dimple, a London wrinkle, a London furrowed brow.
+All beautiful, full of character, meaning, substance.
 If seen back home, none of this would have been striking in the slightest.
-Had the mundane nature of routine rooted itself so deeply that nothing seemed to rise above the flatline of normality save for far elsewhere from home?
+Had the mundane nature of routine rooted itself so deeply that nothing seemed to rise above the baseline, save for far away from home?

-It came over her again, the feeling. the overwhelming urge.
+It came over her again, the feeling.
+The overwhelming urge.
 To be gone.
 Just to be lost for a while.
 To be free.
 To be untied from the people, the places, the feelings.
 The things that seemed to pull her in so many directions.
 The empathy for the pain of the world setting in.
 The sadness that she knew would never fully leave her.
 Not sadness of her own, but that of the wrongs of the world.
 The wrongs of the now, of what had been before, and what still had yet to be.
-It began when she was young, too young – she came to the realization of what the human condition was – the endless cycle of strife, stress, redemption, reward, until there was no more.
+It began when she was young, too young—she came to the realization of what the human condition was: the endless cycle of strife, stress, redemption, reward, until there was no more.
 This fate is one of the heaviest of burdens to bear to one who fully realizes it.
 Oh to be no particular person, in no particular place.
 Actions to hold no consequence, no repercussions.
 To be no one.
 Never had she dealt with anything more difficult than her own soul.
-She had always known it was different – it looked at the word differently, thought about the world differently, saw the world differently.
-Perhaps it was because she was born heartbroken.
-Heartbroken at the world, heartbroken at herself, heartbroken even more so feeling so low never having known the pain of the collective souls she shared the earth with.
+She had always known it was different.
+That it looked at the word differently, thought about the world differently, saw the world differently.
+Perhaps it was because it was born heartbroken.
+Heartbroken at the world, heartbroken at itself, heartbroken even more so never having known the pain of the collective souls it shared the earth with.

 She loved laying with him.
 Listening to his breathing slow and lengthen as he drifted closer and closer to sweet sleep.
 As envious as she was that he could rest so easily, she was thankful for the chance to remain awake and aware of his endless beauty.
-She caught herself in stillness, lost staring at the back of his neck – his skin peaceful, beautiful.
-She entertained the thought that perhaps if she kept her own head there, close to his, in silence for long enough, he would take it with him, such that she could experience the world through his eyes, sinew to vision, if only for a handful of fleeting moments.
+She caught herself in stillness, lost staring at the back of his neck—his skin peaceful, beautiful.
+She entertained the thought that perhaps if she kept her own head there, close to his, in silence for long enough, he would take her with him, such that she could experience the world through his eyes, sinew to vision, if only for a few fleeting moments.